 The example project contains a function block that implements a simple up/down counter and is defined as shown in Figure 1.
 The term "class" used in other OOP languages is synonymous with "function block."
 Both terms refer to definitions that must be instantiated before they can be used.
 Instances of classes or function blocks are referred to as "objects."

-Methods are functions that have access to the defining function block's internal data and parameters.
+Methods are functions that are defined within the context of a function block and have access to the defining function block's internal data and parameters.
 They may also have input and output parameters and return values like ordinary functions.